We explain the different meanings of flowers around the globe to help you avoid faux pas when gifting them in your new home country.

 Did you know?

-The most expensive wedding bouquet ever sold was around £82,000; it was studded with 90 gemstones, nine diamonds, and one star-shaped ruby.
-It’s not every day a flower bouquet is more expensive than the wedding rings!
+The most expensive wedding bouquet ever sold cost a whopping £82,000!
+It was studded with 90 gemstones, nine diamonds, and one star-shaped ruby.
+Now that’s what we call bling!

 Source: data courtesy of FloraQueen.com